 - Say no to projects outside your efficiencies.
 If you don’t currently offer a requested service/product it’s okay to say no and refer clients to a company that does.

 Take a break

 Allowing yourself the freedom to take a break is physically and emotionally beneficial.
 To avoid a burnout, create healthy habits to manage your time and energy.
 For me personally, I do not work on Sundays: no phone calls, no emails, no designing, and no coding.
 This was a personal and spiritual decision to honor the Sabbath in my life.
-To be honest, it is very tempting for me to peek at my emails on Sundays, but when I honor this boundary I begin to see fruitfulness in my life.
-I am more energized throughout the week, I am more focused and more able to take on challenges.
+To be honest, it is very tempting for me to peak at my emails on Sundays, but when I honor this boundary I begin to see fruitfulness in my life.
+I am more energized throughout the week, I am more focused, and more able to take on challenges.
 Here are some additional suggestions for resting:

 - Take time in the middle of the day to rest, pray, meditate, or just be still

 - Plan a weekend away from the business with no service, no phone, no computer